Calico Fabric Guide

 What is Calico fabric?

-Calico is a plain-weave fabric made from natural unbleached cotton and once woven does not undergo any other processing or finishing.
+Calico Fabric is a plain-weave fabric made from natural unbleached cotton.
 It is a sturdy fabric recognisable by its smooth texture and natural appearance.

 Looking for great quality fabrics?
 We have over 600 references available!

-1. Biodegradable: Calico is a natural fabric made from 100% cotton, therefore it is a sustainable and biodegradable material that will compost easily.
+1. Biodegradable: Calico is a natural fabric made from 100% cotton.
+It is biodegradable and will compost easily.

-2. Affordable Fabric: Calico is a much cheaper cotton fabric to produce and it is widely used in the fashion industry for toiling and in home décor and for tote bags.
+2. Affordable Fabric: Calico is a much cheaper cotton fabric to produce and it is widely used in the fashion industry for toiles, home décor and tote bags.

-3. Must Pre-wash: Calico fabric may shrink when washed and dried, so it is best to pre-wash it before using it in a project.
+3. Must Pre-wash: Calico fabric will shrink when washed and dried, so it is best to pre-wash it before using it in a project.

 4. Versatile: Calico fabric can be used for a wide range of projects, from quilting and dressmaking to home decor and utility items.

-7. Durable: Calico fabric is made from sturdy cotton fibres, making it a durable and long-lasting choice for projects such as bags and home décor items.
+5. Durable: Calico fabric is made from sturdy cotton fibres, making it a durable and long-lasting choice for projects.

 Calico AJ404 Scoured Natural

 4.)
-Calico Medium: Due to its strength but delicate texture, calico natural medium-weight cotton is a popular choice for making designs and toiling clothing.
-It is also used to make pillowcases, duvets, and bedding.
+(CC10), (CC37), (CC57), (CC16) and (CC17A) Calico Medium: Offering both strength and a delicate texture, calico natural medium-weight cotton is a popular choice for making toiles.
+It is also used to make pillowcases, duvets, and bedding, as it is available in wide widths.

 Calico Medium

 5.)
-Calico Light: Because it is 60% lighter than the heavyweight calico fabric it is very popular in dressmaking and other garment designs.
+(CC11) Calico Light: This is 60% lighter than the heavyweight calico fabric.

 Calico Light

-Due to its absorbent nature, in the first wash, Calico can shrink by a good amount and it can become softer with each wash after.
-So before using the fabric in a project it must be washed.
+Due to its absorbent nature, in the first wash, Calico can shrink by a good amount and it can become softer with each wash thereafter.
+So before using the fabric in a project, it must be washed.

-Calico fabric both untreated and pre-washed is available to be purchased from Whaleys here.
+You can buy calico fabric both untreated and pre-washed from Whaleys here.